 AT&T Mobility LLC v.
-Mark Thomann and Dormitus Brands LLC, 2020 USPQ2d 53785 (TTAB 2002) [precedential].
-In this long-running battle over the mark CINGULAR for cell phones and related products, the Board bifurcated the issues so that it could first rule on whether opposer had standing to bring the proceeding.
-Applicants claimed that opposer had stopped using the mark CINGULAR when it became AT&T, but the Board found that "[o]pposer is the owner of a majority share in a company named AT&T Mobility II LLC, which in turn holds a 100% interest in New Cingular, which uses the term CINGULAR in its trade name."
+Mark Thomann and Dormitus Brands LLC, 2020 USPQ2d 53785 (TTAB 2020) [precedential].
+In this long-running battle over the mark CINGULAR for cell phones and related products, the Board bifurcated the issues so that it could first rule on whether opposer had standing to bring its claims (including false suggestion of a connection under Section 2(a)).
+Applicants contended that the opposer had abandoned the mark CINGULAR when it changed its name from Cingular Wireless LLC to its current name of AT&T Mobility LLC, and therefore lacked standing.
+The Board, however, found that "[o]pposer is the owner of a majority share in a company named AT&T Mobility II LLC, which in turn holds a 100% interest in New Cingular, which uses the term CINGULAR in its trade name."
 The Board saw no reason why a corporate plaintiff could not claim "a false suggestion of a connection with its trade name, where, as here, its allegations of standing are based on alleged injury from an unauthorized use of a mark that falsely suggests a connection with its persona."
-As to standing, the Board observed that the parent corporation of a whollyowned subsidiary "can reasonably believe that damage to the subsidiary will naturally lead to financial injury to itself."
+As to standing, the Board observed that the parent corporation of a wholly-owned subsidiary "can reasonably believe that damage to the subsidiary will naturally lead to financial injury to itself."
 Having proven its standing to pursue its false connection claim under Section 2(a), opposer was entitled to rely on any other available statutory grounds set forth in the Trademark Act.
+[See the CAFC's recent decision in Australian Therapeutics - Part II.A.2, above - in which the court pointed out that, under the Supreme Court's Lexmark decision, the proper question is not "standing," but whether the claimant "has established entitlement to a statutory cause of action."]

-9. Laches/Acquiescence/ Estoppel
+9. Laches/Acquiescence/Estoppel

 Schiedmayer Celesta GmbH v.
-Piano Factory Group, Inc. and Sweet 16 Musical Properties, Inc., 2019 USPQ2d 341894 (TTAB 2019 [precedential].
-The Board granted a petition for cancellation of a registration for the mark SCHIEDMAYER for "pianos, namely, upright pianos, grand pianos, and digital pianos," finding that the mark falsely suggests a connection with petitioner in violation of Section 2(a).[Discussed in Part II.B.1, above].
-The Board rejected respondents' laches defense, finding that although petitioner's delay of nearly seven and one-half years before filing its petition for cancellation was unreasonable, respondents failed to prove "any meaningful economic or other damage" or any significant change of position resulting from petitioner's delay.
-Their only evidence was a "general recollection" that respondents sold at most seventeen SCHIEDMAYER-labeled pianos between issuance of the registration and the filing of the cancellation petition.
+Piano Factory Group, Inc. and Sweet 16 Musical Properties, Inc., 2019 USPQ2d 341894 (TTAB 2019) [precedential].
+The Board granted a petition for cancellation of a registration for the mark SCHIEDMAYER for "pianos, namely, upright pianos, grand pianos, and digital pianos," finding that the mark falsely suggests a connection with petitioner in violation of Section 2(a).
+[Discussed in Part II.B.1, above.]
+The Board rejected respondents' laches defense, finding that although Schiedmayer's delay of nearly seven and one-half years before filing its petition for cancellation was unreasonable, respondents failed to prove "any meaningful economic or other damage" or any significant change of position resulting from petitioner's delay.
+Their only evidence was a "general recollection" that they sold at most 17 (continued on next page)

+SCHIEDMAYER-labeled pianos between issuance of the registration and the filing of the cancellation petition.
 "Respondents' claim of prejudice rings hollow where the only direct, marginal expense incurred in selling SCHIEDMAYER-labeled pianos is buying the SCHIEDMAYER labels from trophy or decal makers."
-Consequently, they failed to meet their burden of establishing that the petition for cancellation was barred by laches and acquiescence barred the plaintiff's Section 2(d) claims.
-Plaintiff admitted that it was aware of defendant's use of the word mark for more than four years before filing its petition for cancellation, and during that time the parties collaborated on a cobranded beer-making kit.
-The Board considered defendant's word mark and stylized mark to be substantially the same, and so laches applied in the opposition proceeding as well.
-The Board deemed Plaintiff's delay unreasonable, rejecting defendant's progressive encroachment argument, and it concluded that defendant suffered material prejudice because of the delay.
-Furthermore, the Board found that confusion between defendant's marks and plaintiff's marks BROOKLYN and BROOKLYN BREWERY for beer was not inevitable As to acquiescence, the Board found that, in view of the parties' collaboration, plaintiff actively represented that it would not assert its rights against defendant.
+Consequently, they failed to meet their burden of establishing that the petition for cancellation was barred by laches.

 The Brooklyn Brewery Corporation v.
 Brooklyn Brew Shop, LLC, 2020 USPQ2d 10914 (TTAB 2020) [precedential].
-In an exhaustive 70-page opinion, the Board denied a petition for cancellation of a registration for the mark BROOKLYN BREW SHOP and dismissed an opposition to that mark in stylized form, for "beer making kits," ruling that laches
+In an exhaustive 70-page opinion, the Board denied a petition for cancellation of a registration for the mark BROOKLYN BREW SHOP and dismissed an opposition to that mark in stylized form, for "beer making kits," ruling that laches and acquiescence barred the plaintiff's Section 2(d) claims.